1 How Can I Extend the Functionality of the Mendix Platform?

-To ensure your fellow team members and even external users can easily use custom Java actions, they are completely integrated into the microflow editor experience in the Mendix Desktop Modeler.
+To ensure your fellow team members and even external users can easily use custom Java actions, they are completely integrated into the microflow editor experience in Mendix Studio Pro.
 Other Mendix developers will not see the difference between a standard microflow activity and a custom Java action.

 The following image is taken from an example used in How to Build Microflow Actions Using the Mendix Connector Kit in the Mendix documentation.
 As you can see, the Join objects in list custom action looks like any other microflow activity, with an icon and user-friendly parameters:

 All custom Java actions can be made available in the microflow toolbox, which eases discovery and use by non-technical Mendix users.
 In fact, users can just drag activities from the toolbox to their microflow without knowing that it is implemented as a custom Java action.
 To expose a Java action in the toolbox, just select the Expose as microflow action check box, as illustrated in this video:

 Within the Java action implementation, you can use the Mendix Runtime APIs to create a tight integration between the Mendix objects and your Java code.

 For more information on using custom Java actions, explore this Mendix documentation: